isomerpages/enterprisesg-sac-old/README.md

 <a name="edit-file"></a>
 ## Adding / Deleting a Document File

 Document files (PDF, Doc files) for the website are all stored in the 'files' folder of the Github repository and are organized in their respective folders.
-The step-by-step guide for adding / deleting a document file are listed in [Isomer documentation for github repository](https://isomer.gov.sg/documentation/github-repository/overview/).
+The step-by-step guide for adding / deleting a document file are listed in [Isomer documentation for Github repository](https://isomer.gov.sg/documentation/github-repository/overview/).

 Essentially, the steps are: